Enable backup when you create an Azure VM

 Create a VM with Backup configured

-In the Azure Marketplace, click Compute, and then select a VM image.
+In Azure Marketplace, select Compute, and then select a VM image.

-On the Management tab, in Enable backup, click On.
+On the Management tab, in Enable backup, select On.

 Azure Backup backups to a Recovery Services vault.
-Click Create New if you don't have an existing vault.
+Select Create New if you don't have an existing vault.

 Accept the suggested vault name or specify your own.